tommy-thomas/slim-reporting-api/README.md

 Slim Reporting API
 ========

-The api returns payloads representing entities or operational end points for an Annual Reporting application, it was developed using the [Slim micro framework.](http://www.slimframework.com/)
+The api returns payloads representing entities or operational end points for an Annual Reporting application, I developed it using the [Slim micro framework.](http://www.slimframework.com/)

 Models